wpswings/points-and-rewards-for-woocommerce/readme.txt

 10. **Upgrade User Level** - Customers can upgrade their membership and get the benefits.
 11. **Assign Product Points** - Customers can purchase and get the assigned points.
 12. **Order Total Point** - Can provide points to the customer on the basis of their order total
+13. **Gamification Settings** - Allows customers to spin the wheel, and earn rewards

 == Frequently Asked Questions ==

+=Do you have a Gamification feature on your plugin?=

+Yes, we have a gamification feature in our plugin and you can find the “Gamification settings” in our plugin settings from where you can make various changes to showcase this feature as per your need.

-=Can we restrict reward points when the user applies points while placing an order?= Yes, you can restrict reward points when a user applies points while placing an order.
+=Can we restrict reward points when the user applies points while placing an order?=

+Yes, you can restrict reward points when a user applies points while placing an order.
 For this: Go to other settings>Under Restrict reward points section>Enable Restrict reward points settings.
 Now the user will not receive any reward points if they apply any points while placing an order

+=Can I assign Points to all  Previous orders which are completed?=

+Yes, you can restrict reward points when a user applies points while placing an order.

+For this: Go to other settings>Under Restrict reward points section>Enable Restrict reward points settings.

+Now the user will not receive any reward points if they apply any points while placing an order

-=Can I assign Points to all  Previous orders which are completed?= Yes, you can assign points to all previous orders which are completed.For this: Go to Points Table>Under Assign Points on Previous order section>Enter Points to assign>Click on Assign Points Button.
+=Can I assign Points to all  Previous orders that are completed?= Yes, you can assign points to all previous orders which are completed.
+For this: Go to Points Table>Under Assign Points on Previous order section>Enter Points to assign>Click on Assign Points Button.
-After that points will be assigned to all the previous orders which are completed
+After that points will be assigned to all the previous orders that are completed

 =How does the WooCommerce Rewards Points plugin work?= Merchants can create a WooCommerce rewards point management system using this plugin.
-In this point reward system, customers get rewarded with loyalty points for their store activities like purchases, signup, referral, and many more.
+In this point reward system, customers get rewarded with loyalty points for their store activities like purchases, signups, referrals, and many more.
 Customers can further redeem earned point value as a discount for their purchase.

 =Who can use the points Loyalty Points and Rewards plugin?= Any WooCommerce store owner who wants to build a loyalty rewards program for their customers can use this plugin.